-After the death of Queen Elizabeth II this September, a man dubbed “the Climate King” ascended to the throne.
+After the death of Queen Elizabeth II last September, a man dubbed “the Climate King” ascended to the throne.
 King Charles III became the first British King in seven decades, and the 62nd monarch to serve in 1,200 years.

 The UK public is generally in favor of the monarchy, with 62 percent voicing support for its continuation.
 But perhaps even the staunchest of republicans could console themselves with the fact that we have such a well-established “environmentalist” as king.
 In the midst of the worsening terrifying climate crisis, shouldn’t this news reassure us all?